reavz7/SwiftDrop/README.md

 To see full website, just download whole file and then open index.html file.

-You can also try to open the page threw this link: https://reavz7.github.io/SwiftDrop/
+You can also try to open the page through this link: https://reavz7.github.io/SwiftDrop/

 >But while you are reading this, the link can be expired.